Quantum criticality at strong randomness: a lesson from anomaly

+Purely internal average symmetries can also realize mixed average anomalies, although the allowed disorder is more constrained.
+For example, in decorated-domain-wall constructions, defects of the average symmetry carry projective representations of the exact symmetry $K$; statistically $G$-symmetric, $K$-preserving disorder can randomize the defect configuration while preserving these projective $K$ quantum numbers, leaving the anomaly to be matched by SSB, intrinsic topological order, or a gapless IR state.

 We now discuss the power-law rule for systems with nontrivial average anomalies.
 A natural question immediately arises: what type of correlation function should we consider?
 Candidates include the first-moment correlation $\overline{\langle O O^{\dagger}\rangle}$ and Edwards--Anderson-type correlation $\overline{|\langle O O^{\dagger}\rangle|}$, where $\langle...\rangle$ denotes the quantum expectation value in a single disorder realization, and $\overline{\cdot \cdot\cdot}$ denotes averaging over the disorder ensemble.
 Here we claim that for operators charged under the exact symmetry, we should consider the Edwards--Anderson (EA) correlator; while for operators charged under the average symmetry, it suffices to consider the first-moment correlator.
 In the Supplementary Material~\cite{SM_RandomLesson}, we provide a derivation of this result using the replica trick.
 Here we shall provide a physically intuitive argument.